Ministry of Foreign Affairs (China)

-The Ministry of Foreign Affairs of the People's Republic of China is the first-ranked executive department of the State Council of China, responsible for the country's foreign relations.
+The Ministry of Foreign Affairs of the People's Republic of China (MFA; 中华人民共和国外交部 (Zhōnghuá Rénmín Gònghéguó Wàijiāobù)) is the first-ranked executive department of the State Council of China, responsible for the country's foreign relations.
 It is led by the minister of foreign affairs, currently Wang Yi, who concurrently serves as the director of the Office of the Central Foreign Affairs Commission, making him China's top diplomat.
 The ministry is headquartered in Chaoyang, Beijing, the country's primary diplomatic quarter.

 The Ministry of Foreign Affairs of the Central People's Government was established in October 1949, with Premier Zhou Enlai serving as the first foreign minister.
-The ministry assumed its current form in September 1956.
+The ministry assumed its current form in September 1954.
 The ministry went through turmoil during the Cultural Revolution.
 Under the leadership of Deng Xiaoping, the ministry was professionalized.
 As China's global power and diplomatic engagement grew in the 21st century, the ministry has become more important and prominent.

 The MFA's primary functions include formulating foreign policy, administering the nation's diplomatic missions, representing Chinese interests at the United Nations, negotiating foreign treaties and agreements, and advising the State Council on foreign affairs.
 The Ministry is subordinate to the Central Foreign Affairs Commission, which decides on policy-making and led by General Secretary of the Chinese Communist Party.
 Foreign policies concerning the Republic of China fall under the jurisdiction of the Taiwan Affairs Office.
 As of 2024, the ministry maintains the largest diplomatic network in the world, with 274 diplomatic posts.